Lameness investigation and treatment is a core part of our Equine Services.

 Lameness can be severe or have an obvious cause, with heat and swelling of the affected area.
 These cases will progress straight to radiography or ultrasound.
 In many cases however the lameness is mild and requires nerve and/or joint blocks to identify the source of the lameness.

 Investigating lameness in horses and interpreting the results of the blocks takes time and experience.
-Daily lameness clinics are run at the practice by Wendy Furness and Jacqui Paton who have extensive experience in this field.
+Daily lameness clinics are run at the practice by our experienced veterinary team.

 At the practice we have facilities that have been specially designed for lameness investigation.